webix-hub/docs/data/api/dataprocessor_onafterdatasend_event.md

 @short: fires the moment data has gone to server

 @params:
-- obj		object		data object
+- details	object	object with data details (see below)
-- id		string, number		ID of a data item
-- operation		string, number		operation name ("update, "insert", "delete")

 @example:
-//dp is a dataprocessor object dp.attachEvent("onAfterDataSend", function(obj, id, operation){
+//dp is a dataprocessor object dp.attachEvent("onAfterDataSend", function(details){
 	//code
 });